-6.1 Loading Machine-The loading machine shall be equipped with a movable head or base that travels at a uniform (not pulsating) rate of $0.05 \pm 0.01$ in. $(1 \pm 0.2 \text{ mm})/\text{min}$ for use in pushing the penetration piston into the specimen over the range of forces developed during penetration.
+6.1 Loading Machine-The loading machine shall be equipped with a movable head or base that travels at a uniform (not pulsating) rate of 0.05 in.
+(1.3 mm)/min for use in pushing the penetration piston into the specimen.
+The load rate of 0.05 in.
+(1.3 mm)/min shall be maintained within $\pm 20\%$ over the range of loads developed during penetration.
+The minimum capacity of the loading machine shall be based on the requirements indicated in Table 1.